borisastafev/AB_Testing.Stratification-and-Bootstrap./README.md

-# Еhe essence of the work
+# The essence of the work
 The main goal of my work - show how can increase the test power with reducing a variance in two groups is based on additional information about our data.
 Additional information in my case is average and weight of each group.
 This way of increasing power of test is named stratification.
 Also i will show bootstrap method that allow estimate a statistic we need (difference of means) and build for her confidence interval.